dry-tortuga/songbirdz-collection-media/README.md

 ```

 This will check that all media files match the merkle tree in the solidity contract on Base and report any discrepancies.

+## ./points

+This folder stores the points history for each of the past seasons of the Songbirdz onchain bird watching seasons.

+- Season 1: Big Onchain Summer: 04-04-2024 to 08-31-2024.
+- Season 2: Big Onchain Fall: 09-01-2024 to 11-30-2024.
+- Season 3: Big Onchain Winter: 12-01-2024 to 02-28-2025.
+- Season 4: Big Onchain Spring: 03-01-2025 to 05-31-2025.

+## ./airdrops

+This folder contains two CSV files that can be used when targeting our most active users for airdrops or allowlists for upcoming mints.

+- `top-10-gtd.csv`: The first 10 users to include (guaranteed).
+- `top-10-wl.csv`: An additional 10 users to include (white-listed).